oracle-livelabs/apex/workflows/5-add-activities-connections.md

   ![Drag and Drop Invoke API Activity](./images/configure-compute-availability.png " ")

 4. In the **Rendering Tree**, notice that there are some Fields marked in Red.
-The **CHECK_AVAILABILITY** function has 3 Parameters, highlighted in RED to show that they are required.
+The **CHECK_AVAILABILITY** function has 3 Parameters, highlighted in RED, to show that they are required.

 5. In the **Left Pane**, select **Function Result** under **Compute Doctor Availability** and change the following in the **Property Editor**.
     - Under Parameter, Set Direction to **Out**.